 - Learn from our faculty experts in areas such as prevention, youth intervention, and the effects of imprisonment.

 - Pursue student-faculty research opportunities or hands-on internships designed to prepare you for the workforce.

 What You Can Do with a Criminal Justice Degree

 Our Bachelor's Degree in Criminal Justice prepares you to pursue independent research at the graduate level or launch your career in policing, counseling, social services, crime prevention, law, and more.
 Graduates with a background in criminal justice can also become crime analysts, criminal justice policy analysts, researchers, and court administrators.

 Recent LVC graduates in criminal justice work with federal, state, and local agencies including the New York City Port Authority, Lebanon County Probation and Parole, and the Pennsylvania State Police.
 Their roles are varied and include adoption officers, police officers, canine handlers, air marshals, and research analysts.
-Others have pursued advanced degrees in criminal forensics, criminology, and sociology at institutions like Indiana State University, John Jay College of Criminal Justice, and Indiana University of Pennsylvania.
+Others have pursued advanced degrees in criminal forensics, criminology, and sociology at institutions like Indiana State University, John Jay College of Criminal Justice, and the Indiana University of Pennsylvania.